Bordered Floer homology for manifolds with torus boundary via immersed curves: Bordered invariants as train tracks

-} A decorated graph $\Gamma$ describes a type D structure as follows.
+} An $\Alg$-decorated graph $\Gamma$ describes a type D structure over $\Alg$ as follows.
 The underlying vector space is generated by $\sV_\Gamma$, with the idempotent splitting specified by $\bu$ labels identifying the $\iota_0$ generators and $\ci$ labels identifying the $\iota_1$ generators.
 The map $\delta^1$ is determined by the edge labels: Given $e\in\sE_\Gamma$ with label $I\in \{\varnothing,1,2,3,12,23,123\}$ consider the source $x$ and target $y$ in $\sV_\Gamma$.
 Then $\rho_I\otimes y$ is a summand of $\delta^1(x)$, with the interpretation that $\rho_\varnothing = \boldsymbol 1$.
-A decorated graph (and its associated type D structure) is reduced if none of the edges is labelled by $\varnothing$.
+A decorated graph (and its associated type D structure) is \emph{reduced} if none of the edges is labelled by $\varnothing$.
 An example is shown in Figure \ref{fig:decorated-type-D}, describing the bordered invariant $\CFD(M,\mu,\lambda)$ when $M$ is the complement of the right-hand trefoil, $\mu$ is the knot meridian and $\lambda$ is the Seifert longitude (see \cite{LOT}).
 Notice that the higher $\delta^k$ are determined by directed paths in $\Gamma$; for the example shown, there exist generators $x$ and $y$ such that $\delta^3(x)=\rho_3\otimes\rho_2\otimes\rho_1\otimes y$ corresponding to the unique directed path of length 3.
 Clearly, the associated type D structure is bounded if and only if the decorated graph contains no directed cycles.
+Note that the assumption that length two paths cancel mod 2 implies that $\partial^2 = 0$ in the corresponding differential module.